grnhse/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 ## Job deleted

-This web hook only fires when jobs are deleted from the Greenhouse system.
+This webhook only fires when jobs are deleted from the Greenhouse system.
 This only happens when a job is closed and then the "Delete" button is clicked from the Job Dashboard.

 ```json
 {